Examples

 2.10.
 Class Reference

-The root classes “CertCA”, “CertServer” and “CertClient” must have property_ref point to ‘Cert’ properties defined in Service Properties Config.
+The root classes CertCA, CertServer, and CertClient must have their property_ref mapped to the ‘Cert’ properties defined in the Service Properties Config.

-The following Class Reference Config contains all three Cert Types (CA, Server and Client).
+The following is an example of a Class Reference Config containing all three certificate types (CA, Server, and Client):

 1class_reference_ca = {